What Does it Take to Be an Architecture Professor?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In the United States, there were 9,500 jobs for Architecture Professor in 2016.
+There were about 9,500 jobs for Architecture Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Architecture Professor by 2026.
-The BLS estimates 800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Architecture Professor are Utah, Oregon, and Montana.
 Watch out if you plan on working in Nebraska, Minnesota, or Maryland.
 These states have the worst job growth for this type of profession.